kumarashwin/interview-prep/Questions d'entrevue.md

 ##Eux:
 **Pourquoi voulez-vous travailler ici?**
+>The position I am hoping to get; back-end developer for the City of Montreal, is the best job I could hope to get; not only as a starting point for my career as a developer but also as something I can see myself doing for a long time.

+>The projects you mention on the internet which will be the domain of the IT dept. are the kind I'm deeply passionate about.
+I follow tech blogs such as Wired, The Verge, and I keep myself informed on issues such as open access to public data, transit data (géo-trafic), portable cameras on law enforcement officers etc.

+>I have always wanted the city I live into be a pioneer in implementing such projects.
+I love the fact that, for example, we were the first ones to have something like BIXI in our city.
+I am an avid user of BIXI and I'm already registered for the next year.
+I want to be a part of making projects like that happen.

+>It is also a considerable advantage that you have at the City of Montreal to make such projects happen.
+I watched the video you have up on YouTube where your CIO, M. Perras mentionne que vous voulez devenier une des organisations les plus performante en TI et que vous avez les ressources pour atteindre vos objectifs.

+> And of course, I am absolutely in love with this city.
+I stayed in BC for over five years and was still never able to call it home the way I was able to with Montreal within the first few weeks of coming here.
+Last year, not even two years after having moved here, I purchased a condo.
+To do something to improve the city I call home; as you say, do something qui va avoir un impact réel et direct sur ses citoyens; that really would be my perfect job.

 **Que connaissez-vous de notre organisation ?**
 **Pouvez-vous me préciser ce que vous avez compris du poste ?**
 **Qu’est ce qui selon vous va vous poser des difficultés à ce poste ?**